 Component Requirement

 Operating System Windows XP SP2/SP3 - 32-bit and 64-bit

 Windows Vista - 32-bit and 64-bit

 Windows 7 32-bit and 64-bit

-NOTE: Windows 64-bit is supported only in Enterprise Mode
+NOTE: Windows 64-bit is supported only in the Enterprise Mode

-Browser Internet Explorer 7.0 and 8.0
+Browser Internet Explorer 8.0 and above

-Mozilla Firefox 2.x, 3.0.x, 3.5, 3.6 x
+Mozilla Firefox 3.x and above

 NOTE: Do not use Windows Explorer to run SSL VPN.

 Sun JRE 1.4.1 or higher

-NOTE: If you are using Firefox 3.6, you must have Java SE 6 update 10 or higher.
+NOTE: If you are using the latest Firefox version, use the latest version of Sun JRE.